 1 in 4 children in San Diego County are at risk of hunger.
 In addition to the children served through our partner agencies, FASD distributes nutritious food items directly into the hands of local students and their families through our School Pantry and BackPack programs.
-In addition to providing critical food assistance, the Feeding Kids initiative focuses on educating families about the role of fresh fruits and vegetables in a healthy, active lifestyle.
+The Feeding Kids initiative pairs critical food assistance with focused education on the role of fresh fruits and vegetables in a healthy, active lifestyle.

 School Pantry Program